The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 With that in mind, kick off your shoes and grab your favorite beverage.
 I’m going to show you exactly how to buy a franchise.

-If you’re like 99.5% of the people I’ve worked with over the years, I’m going to assume that you’ve never bought a franchise before.
+If you’re like 99.5% of the people I’ve worked with over the years, I’m going to assume you’ve never bought a franchise before, so you may be a bit hesitant.
+That’s okay.

-And, speaking of assumptions, I’m going to assume that you want to get to the heart of the matter…that you don’t want to waste a lot of time on franchise theory and franchise business statistics.
+And speaking of assumptions, I’m also going to assume that you want to get to the heart of the matter…that you don’t want to waste a lot of time on business theory and franchising statistics.
 You just want to learn how to buy a franchise business so you can be your own boss and start doing things for you.

-If that’s the case-if you don’t want to play around, and go from franchise website to franchise website trying to figure out how to not get screwed when you buy a franchise, I’m your guy.
+If that’s the case-if you don’t want to play around and go from franchise website to franchise website trying to figure out how to not get screwed when you buy a franchise, keep reading.
+I want to talk about safety…and your risk factors.

-If you’d like to learn more about me-and my franchise business background-before you get started reading this article, go to this page.
+Note: If you’d like to learn more about me, including my background in franchising, before you continue reading this article, go to this page.
+I want you to feel confident about the information I’m sharing here.

 How To Buy A Franchise

-To begin with-and this is really important, if you want to become the owner of a franchise someday, you must learn about the business model.
+To begin with-and this is really important, if you want to become the owner of a franchise someday, you need to know what a franchise is.

-The franchise business model involves a business owner (franchisor) licensing trademarks and methods to an independent (franchisee) businessperson.
+The franchise model involves a business owner (franchisor) licensing trademarks and methods to an independent (franchisee) businessperson.
 The franchisee usually operates this business-the franchise, within a specified and protected (usually) territory.
 This franchisee is permitted to use the franchisors trademarks, business systems, software, signage, along with the other proprietary materials.
+Of course there’s an initial investment (including a franchise fee) needed to become a franchisee!

 The bottom line: You are buying a license.